silbinarywolf/zig-android-sdk/README.md

 ## Credits

-- [ikskuh](https://github.com/ikskuh) This would not exist without their [ZigAndroidTemplate](https://github.com/ikskuh/ZigAndroidTemplate) repository to use as a baseline for figuring this all out.
+- [ikskuh](https://github.com/ikskuh) This would not exist without their [ZigAndroidTemplate](https://github.com/ikskuh/ZigAndroidTemplate) repository to use as a baseline for figuring this all out and also being able to use their logic for the custom panic / logging functions.
     - ikskuh gave a huge thanks [https://github.com/cnlohr] for [rawdrawandroid](https://github.com/cnlohr/rawdrawandroid) and so I thank them as well by proxy